Guidelines for Postdoctoral Appointments

 -

-Appointment as a postdoc carries with it an obligation to the mentor, the laboratory in which she/he is working, the Department with which she/he is associated, the University, and the agency that supports her/him.
-These obligations include:
+Appointment as a postdoc carries with it an obligation to the mentor, the laboratory in which they are working, the department with which they are associated, the University, and the agency that supports them.

 - The conscientious discharge of research responsibilities.